f4z3r/f4z3r.github.io/content/the-tortoise-and-the-hare-do-ai-agents-really-help.md

 Making my development workflow as fast as possible is a big passion of mine.
 From customizing my development setup to get the last inkling of efficiency out of it, to thinking how to manage notes and knowledge resources to access them as quickly as possible.
 With the sudden ubiquity of AI in development tools, I came to wonder how AI could help me write code faster.
-Being a quite the skeptic when it comes to AI actually generating code for me (using tools such as Cursor or GitHub Copilot), I came to investigate AI agents which specialise in code reviews.
-In this blog post I will share my experience using such an agent on a real world case, where such agents shine, and where they are severely lacking.
+Being quite the skeptic when it comes to AI actually generating code for me (using tools such as Cursor or GitHub Copilot), I came to investigate AI agents which specialise in code reviews.
+In this blog post I will share my experience using such an agent on a real world case.
+I will explore where such agents shine and where they are severely lacking.

 <!-- more -->

 # I am an AI Skeptic

 Generally I am not fond of using AI to develop software.
 My background is mostly in systems software, where correctness of the software can be critical.
-This means that using tooling what is non-deterministic and might or might not produce adequate results gives me cold shivers.
-But even if AI were to produce amazing results, a developer relying on it will quickly lose understanding of the code being produced.
+This means that using tooling that is non-deterministic and might not produce adequate results makes me uneasy.
+Furthermore, even if AI were to produce amazing results, a developer relying on it could quickly lose understanding of the code.
 This results in skill atrophy and large risks if the AI reaches the limits of its capabilities.
 In other words, I am not keen on having any AI generating code for me on a large scale for anything more than a proof of concept or low risk project.

 Nonetheless, one would be foolish to ignore AI's capabilities when it comes to developer tooling.